Tashima42/go-passphrase/README.md

 Flags:
   -c, --capitalize         Capitalize the first letter of the words -f, --half               Cut in half the words
-  -h, --help               help for go-passphrase
+  -n, --number             Include a number at the end of one of the words -h, --help               help for go-passphrase
   -s, --separator string   Character separating the words (default "-") -w, --words int          Number of words in the passphrase (default 3)